yondonfu/gh-identity-registry/README.md

 npm run dev // Starts webpack-dev-server
 ```

-Access the locally running app at `http://localhost:8080/dist`.
+Access the locally running app at `http://localhost:8080/`.

 You will need to be running a local Ethereum node by using a client like [Geth](https://github.com/ethereum/go-ethereum) or be using an Ethereum browser plugin like [Metamask](https://metamask.io/).
 Make sure you are using the Ropsten testnet.

 If you want to use [TestRPC](https://github.com/ethereumjs/testrpc) you will need to use Oraclize's [ethereum-bridge](https://github.com/oraclize/ethereum-bridge) tool.

 You can also interact with the on-chain contract with the Truffle console to check for your Github username.
-Make sure to hava Geth node running on the Ropsten testnet on `localhost:8545`.
+Make sure to have a Geth node running on the Ropsten testnet on `localhost:8545`.

 ```
 cd gh-identity-registry